Gardeners tend to be hoarders at times. We find great deals on items, purchase them, and forget that they are on a shelf in our shed.

 When you stumble upon three bags of unopened grass seed, you are sure to wonder do grass seeds go bad.
 It would feel wasteful to have these full bags and not be able to use them.
 However, no one wants to waste their time sowing grass seed, only to realize it was bad.

 Most homeowners have some grass seed stored.
 If you just seeded your lawn, you might want some on hand for bare patches.
+You can use your own hands to spread the seeds or it is best to buy a lawn spreader.

 It is important to remember that grass seed has a limited shelf life.